Lassie

 Easter decorations

-Gift strings, Easter decorations with feathers, and egg ornaments can be fun for a dog or cat to play with or chew on but can get stuck in the throat and intestines, which can cause severe injuries.
-It is therefore important that you keep all of the Easter decorations distanced from your pets.
+Ribbons, feathered decorations, and ornaments can be fun for a dog or cat to play with, but they can get stuck in the throat and intestines, causing serious injury.
+Keep all Easter decorations out of reach.

 Easter flowers

-Both daffodils and tulips are toxic to dogs and cats.
-It is therefore important to think about where in the home you place the plants so that the animals can not reach them.
-Easter flowers are usually decorated with feathers which can attract a curious dog or cat.
+Daffodils and tulips are toxic to dogs and cats.
+Think carefully about where you place these plants to keep them away from your pets.
+Easter flowers are often decorated with feathers, which can attract a curious pet.

-The daffodil onion is particularly dangerous and can cause problems if eaten, but the rest of the flower can also lead to poisoning in both dogs and cats.
+The daffodil bulb is particularly dangerous and can cause problems if eaten, but the rest of the flower can also lead to poisoning in both dogs and cats.

-It is always important to keep an eye out for your dog or cat's mood - not just during holidays.
-Should the dog or cat become lethargic, start to tremble, vomit or behave strangely, you have to contact a veterinarian.
+Always keep an eye on your dog or cat's behaviour – not just during holidays.
+If your pet becomes lethargic, starts to tremble, vomits, or acts strangely, contact a vet immediately.

 Level Up Your Pet Care Game: Get Our FREE App Now!